conduktor/conduktor-docs/docs/platform/gateway/installation/opensource-install.md

 :::caution
 Note this requires Java 17 or later.
 If you are using an older version, please download Java 17+

-You'll also need a running docker process to build the package.
+You'll also need a local kafka cluster running with a bootstrap address of `localhost:9092`
 :::

 ```bash